MTBench: A Multimodal Time Series Benchmark for Temporal Reasoning and Question Answering: Introduction

 \section{Introduction}

 The integration of time-series and textual data is critical for understanding complex real-world phenomena, where numerical trends and contextual narratives jointly facilitate comprehensive analysis and decision-making.
-While Large Language Models (LLMs) have shown remarkable progress in natural language processing, their ability to reason across both time-series and text remains under-explored.
-Domains like finance and weather forecasting exemplify this need, where numerical data (\eg stock prices, temperature readings) and textual information (\eg financial reports, weather summaries) are inherently intertwined \cite{kurisinkel2024text2timeseriesenhancingfinancialforecasting,dueben2021challenge,agu_paper_ai_weather_2020, agu_paper_ai_weather_2023}.
+While Large Language Models (LLMs) have shown remarkable progress in natural language processing, their ability to reason across both time series and text remains under-explored.
+Domains like finance and weather forecasting exemplify this need, where numerical data (\eg stock prices, temperature readings) is inherently intertwined with textual information (\eg financial reports, weather summaries) \citep{kurisinkel2024text2timeseriesenhancingfinancialforecasting,schultz2021can,rasp2020weatherbench, rasp2024weatherbench}.
 Despite the progress in LLMs, there remains a gap in evaluating their capability to jointly interpret and reason over such multimodal datasets.

-Previous multimodal timeseries-text datasets primarily focus on predictive tasks, such as time-series forecasting, or treating text as auxiliary metadata for enhancing predictive accuracy \cite{pan2024s,cao2023tempo,jin2023time,liu2025autotimes,wang2024chattime,wang2025news,huber2023weather2k,dong2024fnspid}.
-This narrow scope overlooks reasoning-driven challenges such as deeper analytical thinking, causal inference, and cross-modal insight synthesis, which are essential for real-world applications such as financial risk assessment or climate event analysis \cite{xie2023pixiu,NEURIPS2024_adb1d9fa_finben, hirano2024construction,fons2024evaluating,islam2023financebench,cai2024timeseriesexam}.
-Furthermore, existing benchmarks lack sufficient attention to the intricate correlations and semantic alignment between time-series data and accompanying text.
-These benchmarks fail to address scenarios where textual information contradicts the time-series data, potentially corrupting predictive task performance.
-This oversight can lead to models that excel at surface-level predictions but lack the depth required for tasks demanding deep reasoning and insight extraction.
-Moreover, current datasets are limited by rigid design constraints of fixed time series length and scales.
-There remains a critical need for a unified framework to generate datasets with adjustable input lengths, time scales, or task complexity.
+Previous multimodal timeseries–text datasets mainly focus on predictive tasks, such as forecasting, or treating text as auxiliary metadata to boost accuracy \citep{pan2024s,cao2023tempo,jin2023time,liu2024autotimes,wang2025chattime,wang2024news,zhu2023weather2k,dong2024fnspid}.
+This narrow scope overlooks reasoning-centric challenges such as analytical thinking, causal inference, and cross-modal insight, which are essential for real-world applications ranging from financial risk assessment to climate analysis~\citep{xie2023pixiu,NEURIPS2024_adb1d9fa_finben,hirano2024construction,fons2024evaluating,islam2023financebench,cai2024timeseriesexam}.
+Moreover, existing benchmarks rarely capture the intricate semantic alignment required between time-series signals and textual narratives.
+For example, a financial report might convey optimism, while the corresponding stock trend shows a downturn, revealing an inconsistency that exposes contradictions models must reconcile to ensure reliability.
+Without such considerations, models risk excelling at surface-level pattern matching yet failing at deeper reasoning tasks that demand causal interpretation and contextual understanding.